jpeters5392/DynamicDataAtomicity/README.md

 # DynamicDataAtomicity
-This project allows you to leverage DynamicData's `IObservableCache<T, K>` as well as standard `IObservable<T>` for multiple properties on your application state object, yet allow for atomic updates to some or all of those properties.
+This project allows you to leverage DynamicData's `IObservableCache<T, K>` as well as standard `IObservable<T>` for multiple properties on your application state object, yet allow for atomic updates to some or all of those properties.test

 ## Example
 Consider the following example with the given application state object.